eartvit/xraylab-demo/prerequisites/README.md

 #### Setup Open Data Hub

+***NOTE: Please do not install both ODH and RHODS components at the same time.
+If you wish to use RHODS for your datascience projects, then please install Prometheus and Grafana operators in the namespace of your deployed applications `xraylab` in order to collect metrics and display them on the dashboard***

 *Update (2022, November): The OpenDataHub operator latest version at the before mentioned date is 1.4.0 (which is going to be installed by default using the Operator Hub).
 This version comes with significant changes compared to earlier versions, however it will still work as is on a 4.9 and 4.10 version Red Hat OpenShift cluster.
 The screenshots in the procedure below were made using version 1.1.1 of the ODH operator.
 If you wish to test out the setup using 1.1.1 or 1.1.2 versions of the operator then the OpenDataHub operator must be installed from the command line by applying the appropriate operator subscription (as a cluster admin user) using the ```oc apply -f <sub.yaml>``` command.
 Once the subscription has been applied, it must be approved manually inside the Web Console.
 Please be careful and just approve the installation plan for the desired version and do not click through all the updates.
 For convenience, examples of ODH operator subscription files (versions 1.1.1 and 1.1.2) have been added to this repository folder.
 After the installation of the ODH operator please continue with the below steps.*

 Open Data Hub must run in its own namespace.
 Create a new project called `opendatahub`, select it as active project and then go to Installed Operators->Open Data Hub Operator to create an intance: